soc/soc.me/_six-years-of-scala-development/part-1.md

 ---
 layout: post
-title:  "Six Years of Scala Development – Part I"
+title:  "Six Years of Scala Development – Part I: Departure"
 date:   2017-05-01 12:00:00 +0200
 ---

-Since I began my work on Scala around 2011, I have focused on increasing the quality of the language, its standard library, its tooling and documentation to improve the lives of Scala developers (especially those who were new to the language), making the language easier to adopt and therefore more attractive to a wider audience.
+Since I began my work on Scala around 2011, I have focused on increasing the quality of the language, its standard library, its tooling and documentation.
+My goal was to the improve the experience of Scala developers (especially newbies), making the language easier to adopt and therefore more attractive to a wider audience.

 <br/>